stefaniaMou/spanner-examples/README.md

 ### Manual Job Creation:
 1. Click on projects, from the navigation menu on the left side of the dashboard.
 2. Select the run by Branch or Commit option.
 By selecting run by commit, the commit id (sha hash) should manually be provided.
 By selecting the branch option, an available branch from the repository can be selected.
-3. Click on the Play Button to start the new job.
+3. Click on the play Button to start the new job.
 4. If any errors have occurred, an alert message will appear prompting the error on the test script.
 5. If the test has completed successfully, a message will appear and the user will be redirected to the Jobs page.